bkkhack/hackmap/README.md

 The following commands are also available:

 - `npm run build` -- builds the assets (js, sourcemaps, etc).
 Source is minified.
 This command will put /hackmack prefix to all static assets (img, js, css).
-- `npm run build:local` -- builds the assets (js, sourcemaps, etc).
-Source is minified.
-Use this command if you want to test it on your local.
 - `npm run lint` -- checking code style according to eslint setup.
-- `deploy-github-pages.sh` -- push what are in dist to gh-pages branch.
+- `npm run deploy` -- deploy dist folder to gh-pages branch.

 Syntax hightlight for editor can found [here](https://github.com/vuejs/awesome-vue#source-code-editing)

 # Initial Deployment